The war against “fakes” or counterfeit merchandise is getting real and now involves Google.

 What are counterfeit products?

-Counterfeit products (also known as fakes, knockoffs, pirate), are merchandise often of inferior quality, made or sold under another’s brand name without the brand owner’s authorization or knowledge.
+Counterfeit products (also known as fakes, knockoffs, pirates), are merchandise often of inferior quality, made or sold under another’s brand name without the brand owner’s authorization or knowledge.
 It may also infringe on patents and copyrights, depending on the product.

 What is Google doing to fight counterfeit merchandise?

 Now, Google is also taking action against counterfeit merchandise, modifying the deep inner workings of their organic searches manually to eliminate navigation to sites that sell counterfeit merchandise.

 The reason is simple.
 Counterfeits infringe intellectual property rights such as trademarks, copyrights, and patents and it is illegal.

 Google had already taken action against counterfeits or knockoffs in a more evident manner.
 It had recently updated their legal complaint system to report websites which sell counterfeits and has committed to removing those pages.
 In addition, Google has long prohibited ads of these knockoffs.

 However, it has long resisted the changing of their organic searches without a court order.